jakejarvis/careful-downloader/README.md

 Type: `string`\
 Default: [`tempy.directory()`](https://github.com/sindresorhus/tempy#tempydirectoryoptions)

 Path to temporary directory for unverified and/or unextracted downloads.
 Automatically generated if not set (recommended).
+If set manually, the directory isn't purged upon finishing for security reasons.

 ##### destDir